 Creating a safe place for your employees to respond to your message is equally as critical as its tone.
 This can’t be a message delivered in a vacuum and digested without an opportunity for your employees to react.
 Make sure you create a safe place for employees to share their thoughts — if they don’t feel like they can raise their concerns or complaints internally, it’s easy to take to social media.
 Consider listening sessions, surveys, and “ask me anything” meet-ups with the leadership team.

 Giving your employees the space to react is just part of the dialogue — your team then needs to respond.
 Prepare your executives and people managers with professional communication coaching so they have a set of tools and strategies to handle tough conversations.
 The act of listening and validating is no small task; equip your spokespeople with the skills they need to effectively handle these interactions.

 The mere act of disclosing something that’s not perfect can engender so much goodwill.
 When communicating next steps, be as concrete as possible: What do you know?
 What do you not know?
 What did you hear?
 (Back to that listening component!).
 What is the company committed to?
 Even if you don’t have the answers, commit to finding them in a certain timeframe, or to getting the data you need to take the next steps.

 And then, most importantly, follow through.
 Keep the conversation going as it’s much better to proactively share your progress, and sometimes even some of the challenges, rather than waiting to be asked.

-To learn more about creating an effective workplace equity comms strategy, check out the Pay Equity Communications Lookbook, which highlights real-world examples of how leading companies are tackling pay equity communications, and the Pay Equity Communications Playbook.
+To learn more about creating an effective workplace equity comms strategy, check out the Workplace Equity Communications Lookbook, which highlights real-world examples of how leading companies are tackling workplace equity communications, and the Workplace Equity Communications Playbook.